1. Introduction to research data management

 In a nutshell

-research data management concerns how you
+research data management concerns data

-• organise, structure and name data
+• organisation, structure and naming

 Next: 2.
 Collecting and using data